terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/ExclusionControl.txt

     * - Sr. No.
       - Description
     * - | (1)
-      - An entity is fetched from persistence layer (DB).
+      - Fetch an entity from persistence layer (DB).
     * - | (2)
-      - | Version of the entity fetched by a different database transaction in advance is compared with the latest version of persistence layer (DB) fetched in step (1).
+      - | Compare the version of the entity fetched by a different database transaction in advance with the latest version of persistence layer (DB) fetched in step (1).
         | If versions match, optimistic locking which uses \ ``@Version``\  annotation becomes valid in subsequent processes.
     * - | (3)
-      - If the versions are different, optimistic locking error (\ ``org.springframework.dao.ObjectOptimisticLockingFailureException``\ ) is generated.
+      - If the versions are different, generate the optimistic locking error (\ ``org.springframework.dao.ObjectOptimisticLockingFailureException``\ ).

 .. warning:: **Setting a value in property for Version control**